Immunizations

 Hepatitis B

-All students enrolling at The University of Texas Health Science Center at San Antonio must be immunized against Hepatitis B. The Hepatitis B vaccine and a positive titer (IgG) confirming immunity is required (must include a copy of the laboratory report documenting the quantitative value of the titer).
+All students enrolling at UT Health San Antonio must be immunized against Hepatitis B. The Hepatitis B vaccine and a positive titer (IgG) confirming immunity is required (must include a copy of the laboratory report documenting the quantitative value of the titer).

 The health science center will accept either the standard Hepatitis B series (3 injections), the Hepatitis A&B combo vaccine series (3 injections), or the Heplisav-B series (2 injections).
 A titer (IgG) must be drawn no sooner than 4-8 weeks after the last dose of any Hepatitis B series.
 The Hepatitis B series and titer can take between 2 to 7 months to complete.